Build a Stronger Relationship With Your Teen By Doing Something Together

 • Full Access to the Off Grid Ark

-Over 160 acres of forests and trails, a central campfire area, picnic tables, clean outhouses, fresh water, and bunkhouse access.
+Over 160 acres of forest and trails, campfire areas, picnic tables, clean outhouses, fresh water, and shared spaces.

 2026 Camp Dates